Chair: Gregory M. Dempster

 GAME THEORY.
 This course introduces a game theoretical framework to analyze strategies adopted by consumers, firms, or governments when there are competing interests or ends and the outcomes depend on the actions chosen by all of the participants.
 Topics include simultaneous move, sequential move, perfect information, imperfect information, and bargaining games.
 Class sessions often involve experiments.
 Prerequisite: Economics 101.
 Offered: spring semester.

 INTERMEDIATE MACROECONOMIC THEORY.
 Analysis of theories applied to the problems of income determination, unemployment, and inflation in modern industrial economies.
-Prerequisites: Economics 101 and junior standing.
+Prerequisites: Economics 101, Economics 103, and junior standing; Prerequisite or co-requisite: Mathematics 140 or higher.
 Offered: each semester.

 ECONOMETRICS.
 A study of the application of statistical analysis to economic problems with a review of basic statistical techniques followed by extensive empirical econometric work.
 Prerequisites: Economics 101 and Mathematics 121.
 Offered: fall semester.